Our curriculum leader for literacy is Miss Carly Gallacher

 Implementation: Developing Comprehension using The Talk for Reading Approach

-From Year One to Year Six, we use Pie Corbett’s ‘Talk for Reading’ to support our children in learning to comprehend.
-We recognise that secure foundations in the reading culture and learning to read must be established first and this includes: automaticity when decoding; vocabulary and knowledge taught through a rich curriculum; considerable reading mileage and fluency.
+From Year Two (Summer Term) to Year Six, we use ‘Talk for Reading’ to support our children in learning to comprehend.
+We recognise that secure foundations in the reading culture and learning to read must be established first and this includes: automaticity when decoding; vocabulary and knowledge taught through a rich curriculum and considerable reading mileage.

 “Reading is an entitlement that should enable children to connect with some of the finest words every written.
 It should open up the world of possibility, interest and intrigue, not be reduced to a series of comprehension-based questions and activities.”
 Jamie Thomas, Talk for Writing.